 Device Identification Register (DIR).
 The DIR is a 32-bit Test Data Register selected during the execution of the IDCODE instruction.
-The fields of the DIR and their values are shown in Table 51 and are defined as follows:
+The fields of the DIR and their values are shown in Table 51 on page 259 and are defined as follows:

-- Version Code-This 4-bit field is incremented by AMD manufacturing for each major revision of silicon. - Part Number-This 16-bit field identifies the specific processor model. - Manufacturer-This 11-bit field identifies the manufacturer of the component (AMD). - LSB-The least significant bit (LSB) of the DIR is always set to 1, as specified by the IEEE 1149.1 standard.
+- Version Code-This 4-bit field is incremented by AMD manufacturing for each major revision of silicon. - Part Number-This 16-bit field identifies the specific processor model. - Manufacturer-This 11-bit field identifies the manufacturer of the component (AMD).